 This policy expresses the school's purpose for the teaching and learning of Computing.
 It sets out the aims; planning of the curriculum and assessment and monitoring.
 It was developed in Autumn term 2015 by the Computing subject leader, L. Sinton through discussion with teachers and the leadership team and based on Computing programmes of study (POS): key stages 1 and 2 (DfE September 2014).
-It has since been reviewed and adapted by the current Computing subject leader, M. Cruickshank, in Summer term 2018.
+It will be reviewed November 2016.